Azure/ACE_Azure_ML/video_anomaly/README.md

 1. How to prepare video data for deep learning.
 1. How to perform hyperparameter tuning with [HyperDrive](https://azure.microsoft.com/en-us/blog/experimentation-using-azure-machine-learning/) to improve the performance of you model.
 1. How to deploy a deep neural network as a webservice for video processing.
+1. How to post-process the output of a Keras model for secondary tasks (here, anomaly detection)
+2. How to define a build pipeline for DevOps.

 # Pre-requisites